Delaware Quilts

 To make the corner units, place a background and medium 4 7/8 inch square right sides together.
 Mark a line diagonally from corner to corner, and then mark a second line 1/4 inch on either side of that line.
 The first line is your cutting line, and the second two will be where you sew.
 Sew on the two sewing lines, cut on the cutting line, and open up your squares.
 Press to the darker side.
 You now have two 4 1/2 diagonal half squares.

-Now sew the rows together as shown in this diagram to finish your Greek Cross block.
+Now sew the rows pieces as shown in this diagram to finish your Greek Cross block.

 Greek Cross © Delaware Quilts February 2003